adityasolanki205/Face-Recognition-in-a-Video/README.md

 ![](Ben_recognise.gif)

 ## Motivation
-For the last one year, I have been part of a great learning curve wherein I have upskilled myself to move into a Machine Learning and Cloud Computing.
+For the last one year, I have been part of a great learning curve wherein I have upskilled to move into a Machine Learning and Cloud Computing.
 This project second in the line where I am trying to recognise faces in a video.

 ## Libraries/framework used